yonghuming/visualstudio-docs.zh-cn/docs/debugger/unable-to-connect-to-the-microsoft-visual-studio-remote-debugging-monitor.md

 ### <a name="dns"></a> The remote machine is not reachable

-If DNS is not able to resolve the remote computer name, try using the IP address instead.
+If you cannot connect using the remote computer name, try using the IP address instead.
 You can use `ipconfig` in a command line on the remote computer to get the IPv4 address.
 If you are using a HOSTS file, verify that it is configured correctly.

 If that fails, verify that the remote computer is accessible on the network ([ping](https://technet.microsoft.com/en-us/library/cc732509(v=ws.10).aspx) the remote machine).
 Remote debugging over the Internet is not supported, except in some Microsoft Azure scenarios.